Skip to content

 Batman stands on a rooftop, looking at Gotham City | Comic Book Treasury

 Do you really need an introduction?
 Created by artist Bob Kane and writer Bill Finger in Detective Comics #27 (1939), Batman is a vigilante who fights crime in the streets of Gotham City.
 Under the costume of the Bat is Bruce Wayne, a wealthy American playboy, philanthropist, and industrialist whose parents, Thomas and Martha, were murdered in front of him when he was a kid.
-That traumatic existence led him to train himself physically and intellectually in order to be able to fight for justice.
+That traumatic existence led him to train himself physically and intellectually to be able to fight for justice.

 Introduced as a generic ruthless and murderous vigilante, Batman quickly evolved and acquired a strong moral code (he is against murder!) and a kid sidekick, the famous Robin (Dick Grayson at first in Detective Comics #38).
 He never got superpowers though.
 But that didn’t stop him from becoming one of the most iconic characters in popular culture.

-As years go by, Batman’s stories evolved.
-After the war, they became bright and colorful, during the 1950s they became more science fiction-oriented, but went back to more detective stories in the 1960s (and got redesigned) to avoid cancellation.
-The campy TV Show also influenced the book for a while, but soon after it ended, it became necessary to go back to something grimmer.
+As years went by, Batman’s comic book stories evolved.
+After the war, they became bright and colorful.
+During the 1950s, they became more science fiction-oriented, but they went back to more detective stories in the 1960s (and got redesigned) to avoid cancellation.
+The campy TV Show also influenced the book for a while, but soon after it ended, it became necessary to return to something grimmer.

 The sales dropped anyway through the 1970s and 1980s.
 Then came the Modern Age.
-With the post-Crisis relaunch of the DC books came new instant-classic stories – also, a popular movie helped too.
+With the post-Crisis in Infinite Earths relaunch of the DC books came new instant-classic comic book stories–also, a popular movie helped.

 DC Comics’ Modern Age started after the 12-issue miniseries Crisis on Infinite Earths (see reading order).
 The event was used to retconned the histories of most of the characters.
-The idea was to clean up the timelines (something DC is still trying to do, in vain) and to update the superheroes in order to appeal to a contemporary audience.
+The idea was to clean up the timelines (something DC Comics is still trying to do, in vain) and to update the superheroes to appeal to a contemporary audience.
 With the help of Frank Miller and David Mazzucchelli, Batman got a new origin story.
 The relaunch didn’t erase all of Batman’s past, but some significant alterations became canon (like the fact that Alfred Pennyworth raised Bruce Wayne).

 Batman Comics in Order: The Modern Age in Chronological Order